TukuToi/better-wp-plugin-boilerplate/README.md

 PR'd ideas still need at least 2 additional thumbs up in the Discussion post to be merged.

 Note that in special cases (security, quality, yada yada) we may or may not merge the code and may or may not add or remove features discussed at our own will, independent from the amoung of thumbsup.

+The Better WordPress Plugin Boilerplate follows PHP, WP Coding standards and has the Git Actions for it incorporated.
+We also follow [Keep A Changelog](https://keepachangelog.com/en/1.0.0/) for changelogs and [SemVer](https://semver.org/) for Versioning.

 ## Documentation, FAQs, and More